DanielKrawisz/Entropy/Physics.md

 We all know that a body that is initially standing still will not spontaneously start moving.
 If the principle of relativity is true, then an inertial body also could not spontaneously slow down.
 If it did, then from its own perspective it would appear to start moving spontaneously.

-Galileo proposed the principle of relativity and used it to argue that the Earth could orbit the Sun without producing any obvious effects in the direction of the Earth's motion, such a wind tearing away the atmosphere.
+Galileo proposed the principle of relativity and used it to argue that the Earth could orbit the Sun without producing any obvious effects in the direction of the Earth's motion, such a kind of wind tearing away the atmosphere.
 He imagined a laboratory in a moving ship on a very calm sea and asked whether a scientist inside would be able to tell that the ship was moving.

 *Shut yourself up with some friend in the main cabin below decks on some large ship, and have with you there some flies, butterflies, and other small flying animals.
 Have a large bowl of water with some fish in it; hang up a bottle that empties drop by drop into a wide vessel beneath it.
 With the ship standing still, observe carefully how the little animals fly with equal speed to all sides of the cabin.
 The fish swim indifferently in all directions; the drops fall into the vessel beneath; and, in throwing something to your friend, you need to throw it no more strongly in one direction than another, the distances being equal; jumping with your feet together, you pass equal spaces in every direction.*

 ### Symmetry